mNemlaghi/cloud-embeddings/README.md

 ## Objective of this repository.

-Objective are simple:

-* this collection showcases an end-to-end guide from selection, deployment to storage and retrieval embeddings with a cloud lens.
+* This collection of code showcases an end-to-end guide from selection, deployment to storage and retrieval embeddings with a cloud lens.
-* thius collection will allow you to seamlessly embark your organization in a seamless journey, ensuring production readiness at every step.
+* This collection will hopefully allow you to get some perspective on every step froù seamlessly embark your organization in a seamless embedding journey, ensuring production readiness at every step.

 ## Repository structure